vvvv/The-Gray-Book/reference/extending/using-net-libraries.md

 # Using .NET Libraries

-Any static operation or member of a class defined in a .NET .dll (library) can be used as a node in VL.
+Any static operation or member of a class defined in a .NET .dll can be used as a node in VL.

 ## Referencing Libraries
-To get access to the content of a library in a patch you only need to [reference](referencing.md) it as a dependency in the .vl document.
+To get access to the content of a library in a patch you only need to [reference](../libraries/referencing.md) it as a dependency in the .vl document.

 ## Accessing nodes